yjunechoe/ggtrace/README.md

     head(~line)        # What does the last line evaluate to?
                        # - i.e., what is returned by the method?
   ),
-  .print = FALSE       # Don't print output of evaluated expressions )
+  .print = FALSE       # Don't print evaluated expressions to console )

 # plot not printed to save space